 Colorado End of Life Options Act

-Understanding the End-of-Life Options Act for Estes Park Health
+The End-of-Life Options Act Policy is approved for Estes Park Health

 The Colorado End-of-Life Options Act was approved by Colorado voters in 2016.
 The Act: